 Cheesy Jalapeno Pull Apart Bread

-- 2 Tsp Salt
+- 2 Tbs sugar

-- 2 Tbs Sugar
+- 2 tsp salt

-- 12 oz cheese (6 oz Sharp cheddar, 6 oz cheddar)
+- 12 oz cheese cut into 1/2 inch cubes (6 oz Sharp cheddar, 6 oz cheddar)

-- 2 Tbs Parmesan Cheese, plus sprinkled crushed red pepper flakes for topping
+- 2 Tbs Parmesan Cheese shredded, for topping

 - Grease a bowl with a little bit of oil, pat the dough into a ball and put into the bowl.
 Let rise for 30 minutes with a kitchen towel over the top of it.
-At this point it will be doubled in size.
-Punch down and fold in the cheese chunks and finely chopped jalapeno and let rise for another 30 minutes.
+At this point it should be doubled in size, if not, let sit until it has doubled.

 - Punch down and fold in the cheese chunks and finely chopped jalapeno (you'll have to really work it in with your hands) and let rise for another 30 minutes.